violet-luo/cats-in-the-sky/README.md

 # Cats in the Sky
-WDB FA'21 Frontend Project - Cats in the Sky
+Web Development at Berkeley FA'21 Frontend Project - Cats in the Sky